-Each of the four emotions is portrayed by four different characters: Forest Whitaker as Happiness, Sarah Michelle Gellar as Sorrow and Brendan Fraser as Pleasure.
-Interestingly, all four protagonists are connected with one more player i.e. Fingers, played by Danny Garcia.
+Each of the four emotions is portrayed by four different characters: Forest Whitaker as Happiness, Sarah Michelle Gellar as Sorrow, and Brendan Fraser as Pleasure.
+Interestingly, all four protagonists relate to one more player i.e. Fingers, played by Danny Garcia.
 Probably, the interlinked storyline is the very simple thing that makes this movie watchable.

 The Air I Breathe – Movie Trailer

-Sorrow (played by Sarah with screen name “Trista”) is a famous pop singer and dancer who works with a manager who is indebted to Fingers.
+Sorrow (played by Sarah with the screen name “Trista”) is a famous pop singer and dancer who works with a manager, who is indebted to Fingers.
 The manager, in his attempt to pay back the debt, gives Trista’s contract to Fingers.
-Pleasure helps Trista to escape from Fingers but the love of Pleasure and Sorrow ends when Fingers finds them out and kills pleasure.
+Pleasure helps Trista to escape from Fingers, but the love of Pleasure and Sorrow ends when Fingers finds them out and kills pleasure.

 The last protagonist is “Love” played by yet another finest actor Kevin Bacon.
-He plays a doctor who is in love with his long-time friend Gina (Julie Delpy), who also happens to his best friend’s wife [Love never confessed, so Gina married to his best friend].
-After a life threatening accident when Gina needs a rare form of blood that only Trista has, Love becomes frantic to save his love.
+He plays a doctor who is in love with his long-time friend Gina (Julie Delpy), who also happens to be his best friend’s wife [Love never confessed, so Gina married his best friend].
+After a life-threatening accident when Gina needs a rare form of blood that only Trista has, Love becomes frantic to save his love.

-Movie Cast: Brendan Fraser (Pleasure), Sarah Michelle Gellar (Sorrow), Kevin Bacon (Love), Forest Whitaker (Happiness), Emile Hirsch (Tony), Andy Garcia (Fingers), Cecilia Suarez (Allison) and Julie Delpy (Gina).
+Cast: Brendan Fraser (Pleasure), Sarah Michelle Gellar (Sorrow), Kevin Bacon (Love), Forest Whitaker (Happiness), Emile Hirsch (Tony), Andy Garcia (Fingers), Cecilia Suarez (Allison), and Julie Delpy (Gina).

 Directed by Jieho Lee